 For some days are just harder than others.
 For no apparent reason, no triggers, no special event or occasion.
 Just simply because of the fact that you are not here.

-And sat there, taking in the scene, watching the little boy who looked exactly as I imagine you would have done at that age, it was impossible for me not to think of you as you would have been then, as you would have been now.
+And sat there, taking in the scene, watching the little boy who looked exactly as I imagine you would have done at that age, it was impossible for me not to think of you and the child you would have been.
 I played the familiar game in my head, the morbid curiosity of asking myself, what would you be like now?
 How tall would you be?
 How different would our lives have been?

 I remembered you, every inch of your being, every hair on your head, every perfect little piece of what made you special.
 And I missed you, I miss you, and all that you should have been.